Vaccines You Need Before Getting Pregnant

 Take the CDC’s Adult Vaccine Quiz to find out which vaccines you need based on your history and unique circumstances – Take the Quiz

-There are some vaccines that are important to make sure you’re up-to-date on before becoming pregnant because the diseases are particularly dangerous for pregnant people and developing babies, but the vaccines may not be recommended for use during pregnancy.
+There are some vaccines that are important to make sure you’re up-to-date on before becoming pregnant because the diseases are particularly dangerous for pregnant women and developing babies, but the vaccines may not be recommended for use during pregnancy.

 To lower your risk, make sure you’re up to date on: